TheFabulousCube/mediumclone_nestjs/README.md

 My implementation of the **RealWorld** specs, as taught through the Udemy course [NestJS - Building Real Project API From Scratch](https://www.udemy.com/course/nestjs-building-real-project-api-from-scratch)

 **Now with Karate tests!**
+I've added some [Karate tests](/test/Karate Tests) and actually found a couple of errors!

 This course was based on building the [RealWorld](https://realworld-docs.netlify.app/docs/intro) demo.
 Specifically adhering to the [backend specs](https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction).
 This was really nice since it really gave you a chance to build something more that an simple 'to do' application.